 Artist & Teacher, Sharon Goldman Fine Art

 A native Floridian and Fine Arts graduate from the University of Florida, Sharon spent 25 years as an Art Director in Miami producing print and broadcast media advertising, and winning local, state, national, and international awards until moving to Ponte Vedra Beach in 1998.
 She then focused on raising her family, her love of painting, teaching art, and accepting commissions.
 With her husband Richard, President and CEO of Visit St. Johns County, she raised three wonderful daughters and considers their girls to be her best works of art.
 Maya, Jenna, and Annika have all gone on to earn advanced degrees in highly competitive, science and medical programs.
 Sharon describes her own artwork as painterly realism, using light and shadow, novel compositions and a colorful palette to capture the spirit of Florida.
 She has been juried into more than 50 local and regional shows and featured in Old City Life and Arbus magazines.
 Sharon bequeathed an 8’ x 4’ painting to the UNF Library in 2018 to honor the retirement of then dean, Elizabeth Curry.
-She is the lead docent for the monthly Art in the Library Tours and will help plan its 10th Anniversary gala in 2019.
-Sharon also serves the Butterfly Effect fundraising project and has served the Library Dean's Leadership Council since 2017.
+She is the lead docent for the monthly Art in the Library Tours and will help plan its 10th Anniversary gala in 2020.
+Sharon also serves the Butterfly Effect Project committee and has served the Library Dean's Leadership Council since 2017.

 Retired, Banking & Real Estate